cristiantobol/developer-toolcamp/session_07_npm.md

 ```

 <a name="usinglodash"></a>
-TODO - Using Lodash to remove properties from an object
+## Using Lodash to sort the recipes

 <a name="whatismoment"></a>
 ## What is Moment.js?